potatopoutato/RiskAI_Test/README.md

 To run the docker file.
 You will have to download all the data for stock and efts from https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset and save it in a new directory as the docker files inside a folder named data.

+    //If the data was available in a remote directory directly accessible through docker, our docker could have been independent of
+    //copying any data and just running the dockerfile independently:
+    //# Create a directory for the data
+    //RUN mkdir /data

+    //# Download necessary files from a remote directory
+    //RUN curl -O <remote_file_url> -o /data/<filename>

 Your directiories should be like: your-docker-repository-in-system/data/etfs/and stocks

 your dockerfile should be here: your-docker-repository-in-system/Dockerfile